odedmagnaji/Ex3/README.md

 * **Game Logic**: The `MyGameController` orchestrates the game loop, level transitions, and collision detection between the player, pellets, and ghosts.

 ### Graphical Interface & Extras ("Going Crazy"):
-The GUI was implemented using the `StdDraw` library with a customized "Rick and Morty" theme:
+The GUI was implemented using the `StdDraw` library with a customized **"Rick and Morty"** theme:
-* **Interactive Skin System**: A custom start screen allows players to select between different skins (Morty, Classic, or Pikachu) and ghost themes.
+* **Interactive Skin System**: A custom start screen allows players to select between different skins (Morty, Classic, or Pikachu) and ghost themes (Rick, Standard).
-* **Audio Integration**: An asynchronous `AudioPlayer` plays sound effects during gameplay.
+* **Audio Integration**: An asynchronous `AudioPlayer` plays sound effects (eat, hit, win) during gameplay without blocking the main loop.
 * **Visual Polish**: Edible ghosts feature a cyan "Power-Up Aura", and the HUD displays real-time score and lives.

 ---